koma75/crowdutil/README.md

     * optional: verbose mode.  outputs more info to console and log file
 * -b, --batch
     * path to batch file.
+* -f, --force
+    * if set, batch-exec will try to continue processing the batch even on errors.

 #### batchfile format